Free if you meet the eligibility criteria (click here for details) and if you complete the course (click here for details of our terms and conditions)

 Candidates work through the course materials for the programme at a place convenient to them, so there is no need to attend the college to gain the qualification.
 The learning materials contain the knowledge needed to meet the assessment requirements of the course and activities to allow candidates to practice their skills and test their learning.

 Assessments are based on a combination of knowledge and skills learned on the programme and work-based activities and experience.
-This course is available online or paper based.
 Learners should aim to complete the course within 12 weeks.

 The course will cover the following areas and consists of 3 modules: